akbaragha0712/Princeton-PPCL-PBM-Project/README.md

 ## Model 3 - Race Agnostic Model

-For the third model we utilize the method developed by Yahav Bechavod and Katrina Ligett in "Penalizing Unfairness in Binary Classification".
+For the race agnostic model we utilize the method developed by Yahav Bechavod and Katrina Ligett in ["Penalizing Unfairness in Binary Classification"](https://arxiv.org/abs/1707.00044).
 Predictions with fitted model can be run immediately in `race_agnostic_model.Rmd`.
 To retrain model follow the instructions below.

 ### Training